 - What you will generally see is that it is not advisable to drink the tap water when visiting Vietnam unless you want to teach your immune system something new.
 I was able to drink water from the tap without much of any problem, but probably a good idea is to ease your way into it.
 Start by brushing your teeth and maybe swallowing small amounts.
 Over the course of a couple days, increase your intake.
 I asked some others who have traveled here and they were okay with the tap water as well.
 But then there are the online anecdotes which say otherwise.As a result, I’d say if your schedule is tight, just buy bottled water.
 If you have a weak stomach, buy bottled water.
 If you are going to be in the country for a while and want to shoot for the stars, go for it.
-No matter whether you want to drink it or not, you can safely use it to brush your teeth and that will be a relatively benign way to start building your tolerance.
+No matter whether you want to drink it or not, you should be able to safely use it to brush your teeth and perhaps that will be a relatively benign way to start building your tolerance.

 What currency is used in Vietnam?

 - Vietnam Dong (VND).
 See conversion.
 Note that prices might be shown in USD but payment should be made in VND (it is illegal for vendor not to accept VND although your recourse is probably not very strong).
 Vendors who accept USD are probably not giving you a good rate for it so, as in any country, it is almost always better to pay in local currency.
 Ask first (how much and what currency) if you aren’t sure to clear all possibilities of confusion or scams.
 Also note that sometimes vendors will strip off the thousands (e.g. say 25 dong which really means 25,000 dong).
 Per VietnamTravel.com, worn bills might not be accepted and when paying for something but I have never found this to be the typical case.
 They also advise to make eye contact and give the money to the vendor with two hands as this is deemed respectful, but this is also not really necessary.
-Lastly, credit cards could incur a 3-4% charge by the vendor.

 - To do a quick & dirty conversion on the fly between VND and USD (given the rates as of this writing of 22,500 = $1USD) – divide the VND number in half and then divide by 10,000 (i.e. move the decimal to the left by 4 digits), or vice versa (move the decimal 4 digits to the left and split in half).
 Thus, 500,000 VND is a little less than $25 USD (e.g 500,000>50.0000>25), and 1000 VND is roughly $.05 cents (1,000>.1000>.05).
 Since this is a rough calculation, you might want to know that you are actually paying a little less in USD than what you calculate with this, but it is the method I use.
 And, if you have a USD number is your head – say $10 – then double that to 20 and add four zeros, so 200,000 VND.